Vertex Ramsey properties of randomly perturbed graphs: Introduction

 On the other hand, vertex Ramsey questions are natural in the setting where the host graph is sparser.
 In particular, in the early 1990s \L uczak, Ruci\'nski and Voigt~\cite{luczak1992ramsey} investigated vertex Ramsey properties of random graphs.
 Recall that the random graph $G(n, p)$ has vertex set $[n] := \{1, \dots , n\}$ and each edge is present with probability $p$, independently of all other choices.
 To state their result we must introduce the notion of the $1$-density of a graph. \begin{dfn}[1-density] For a graph $H$, the \emph{$1$-density} of $H$ is defined to be

-where here $e_J$ and $v_J$ denotes the number of edges and vertices in $J$ respectively. \end{dfn} The following result shows that the $1$-density of $H$ is the parameter that governs the threshold for the property that $G(n,p)$ is $(H,r)_v$-Ramsey. \begin{thm}[\L uczak, Ruci\'nski and Voigt~\cite{luczak1992ramsey}] Let $r\geq 2$ and let $H$ be a graph with at least one edge and that is not a matching if $r=2$.
-Then there exist constants $c,C>0$, such that if $p\geq C n^{-1/m_1(H)}$, then with high probability (w.h.p.) $G(n,p)$ is $(H,r)_v$-Ramsey and if $p\leq c n^{-1/m_1(H)}$, then with high probability $G(n,p)$ is not $(H,r)_v$-Ramsey. \end{thm} Intuitively, Theorem~\ref{thm:onegraphthreshold} states that a typical `sparse' $n$-vertex graph, i.e. one with density at most $cn^{-1/m_1(H)}$, is not $(H,r)_v$-Ramsey; whilst a typical `dense' $n$-vertex graph, i.e. one with density at least $Cn^{-1/m_1(H)}$, is $(H,r)_v$-Ramsey.
+where here $e_J$ and $v_J$ denotes the number of edges and vertices in $J$ respectively. \end{dfn} The following result shows that the $1$-density of $H$ is the parameter that governs the threshold for the property that $G(n,p)$ is $(H,\ell)_v$-Ramsey.
+Recall that an event occurs in $G(n,p)$ with high probability (w.h.p.) if its probability tends to $1$ as $n\rightarrow \infty$. \begin{thm}[\L uczak, Ruci\'nski and Voigt~\cite{luczak1992ramsey}] Let $\ell \geq 2$ and let $H$ be a graph with at least one edge and that is not a matching if $\ell =2$.
+Then there exist constants $c,C>0$, such that if $p\geq C n^{-1/m_1(H)}$, then w.h.p.\ $G(n,p)$ is $(H,\ell)_v$-Ramsey and if $p\leq c n^{-1/m_1(H)}$, then w.h.p.\ $G(n,p)$ is not $(H,\ell)_v$-Ramsey. \end{thm} Intuitively, Theorem~\ref{thm:onegraphthreshold} states that a typical `sparse' $n$-vertex graph, i.e.\ one with density at most $cn^{-1/m_1(H)}$, is not $(H,\ell)_v$-Ramsey; whilst a typical `dense' $n$-vertex graph, i.e. one with density at least $Cn^{-1/m_1(H)}$, is $(H,\ell)_v$-Ramsey.

 The following result of Kreuter~\cite{kreuter1996threshold} provides an asymmetric generalisation of Theorem~\ref{thm:onegraphthreshold}.
-To state it we require an asymmetric version of the $1$-density. \begin{dfn}[Kreuter densities] Given two graphs $F$ and $H$ with at least one edge, such that $m_1(F)\leq m_1(H)$ we define \end{dfn} Note that simple calculations imply that $m_1(F)\leq m_K(F,H)\leq m_1(H)$ and thus if $m_1(F)=m_1(H)$ then $m_K(F,H)$ is also the same value.
+To state it we require an asymmetric version of the $1$-density. \begin{dfn}[Kreuter densities] Given two graphs $F$ and $H$ with at least one edge, such that $m_1(F)\leq m_1(H)$ we define \end{dfn}